AlexCC93/readthedocs_test/docs/source/Installation and software setup.rst

 Go to https://hub.docker.com/u/osrf which is a docker repository containing ROS images of various distributions.

-For this course, the image that is going to be used will be ``ros:humble-desktop``, which is found here: https://hub.docker.com/r/osrf/ros/tags.
+For this course, the image that is going to be used is ``ros:humble-desktop``, which is found here: https://hub.docker.com/r/osrf/ros/tags.
 Open a Windows terminal and execute:

 .. code-block:: console